eggOnion/SimpleLibrary_onDocker/README.md

 Ensure that you sign-in to your Docker Desktop account.

 1. Clone this project.
-2. Run `docker compose up` on you WSL terminal.
+2. Run `docker compose up` on you WSL terminal from the root folder (same directory as the Dockerfile)
 ```
 docker compose up
 ```